chhotii-alex/prospective-randomizer/README.md

 Example code that demonstrates use of each networking protocol [here] [describe]

-### Simple socket interface/ command line reference
+## Simple socket interface

 Here are the commands that can be entered if Prospective Randomizer is running a command-line interface in a terminal window, or submitted via the socket connection if running in network mode.
 Commands are not case-sensitive.
 However, subject identifier are case sensitive; s1 and S1 would be regarded as different subjects.

 Any command starting with # is simply echoed, and has no effect.

 HELLO RAND!
 Program responds "HI CLIENT!"
 Followed by a version identifier.